dastansam/supert/README.md

 It is a simple stack based interpreter that supports arithmetic operations, variables, loops and channels.

+## Info

+For more info about the interpreter, take a look at the README file of the `interpreter` (folder)[https://github.com/dastansam/supert/blob/main/interpreter/README.md]

 ## Build

 Make sure you have Rust development environment setup.